niran/merge-gmail-contacts/README.markdown

 #### Why would I want to use this?

 People have multiple email addresses, and Gmail doesn't do anything to help you to indicate that those people with the same name are actually the same person.
 You can [manually merge contacts][1], but that's no fun.
+(This particular problem isn't completely automated by this script.
+See the caveat below.)

 [1]: http://lifehacker.com/5150139/merge-multiple-emails-to-one-contact-in-gmail